hckmd/hckmd.github.io/projects/dashboard-study.md

             <figure class="figure">
                 <img
                     class="figure-img img-fluid highlight-img border border-secondary" src ="{{ site.baseurl | append: '/projects/images/lads/dashboard-study-interactions.gif' }}"
-                    alt="An animation showing one component on the dashboard, a chart with scores that a user can hover over with their mouse to see more information about it"
+                    alt="An animation showing a chart that a user can hover over to see underlying data"
                 >
-                <figcaption class="figure-caption text-center">An example of interactions on one of the LAD components, a chart that shows how a student's assignment score compares to their peers</figcaption>
+                <figcaption class="figure-caption text-center text-dark">An example of interactions on one of the LAD components, a chart that shows how a student's assignment score compares to their peers</figcaption>
             </figure>
         </div>
     </div>